Existence and uniqueness results for a nonlinear Budiansky-Sanders shell model: Introduction

 This paper first aims to extend the result given in Theorem \ref{s1-t1}.
 More specifically, we will prove an existence theorem of a minimizer for the problem \eqref{s1-e1} that holds in a neighborhood of a class of special forces.
 These special forces can be made arbitrarily big as well as arbitrarily small.
 Furthermore, we will show that our existence result is valid for general shells, irrespective of their shape, and thus, our result is an improvement of Theorem \ref{s1-t1}.
 We will also prove that the minimizer found in this fashion is unique under the impact of small applied forces.

 The organization of this paper is as follows.
 In Section \ref{sec2}, we present notation and definitions.
-Section \ref{sec3} introduces a set of special applied forces whose magnitudes can be made arbitrarily small or big.
-Finally, in Section \ref{sec4}, we will state and prove our existence and uniqueness results.
+Section \ref{sec4} first introduces a set of special applied forces whose magnitudes can be made arbitrarily small or big.
+Then, we will state and prove our existence and uniqueness results.